Contracts and agreements

 Consultancy work that is undertaken through Newcastle Innovation will be reviewed by the Chief Executive Officer of Newcastle Innovation to ensure that the agreement is acceptable.
 The terms of the agreement or contract must include overhead charges to compensate for the use of University resources, in accordance with the University's Policy on Consultancy.

-- Copyright in original material in literary, artistic, dramatic or musical works, films, broadcasts, multimedia and computer programs;
+- Copyright: Original material in literary, artistic, dramatic or musical works, films, broadcasts, multimedia and computer programs;

 Copyright and circuit layout rights arise automatically when you produce the work.
 You do not need to do anything further to obtain legal protection for them.
 For other forms of IP protection, you need to seek some form of registration, such as registering a patent.